On the Uniform Computational Content of Computability Theory: Preliminaries

 \begin{proposition}[Compositional products and implication] Let $f,g$ be multi-valued functions on represented spaces.
 Then the following Weihrauch degrees exist: \begin{enumerate} \itemsep 0.2cm \item $f *g:=\max\{f_0\circ g_0:f_0\leqW f\mbox{ and }g_0\leqW g\}$ (compositional product) \item $f\to g:=\min\{h:g\leqW f* h\}$ (implication) \end{enumerate} \end{proposition}

 Here $f*g$ is defined over all $f_0\leqW f$ and $g_0\leqW g$ which can actually be composed (i.e., the target space of $g_0$ and the source space of $f_0$ have to coincide).
 In this way $f*g$ characterizes the most complicated Weihrauch degree that can be obtained by first performing a computation with the help of $g$ and then another one with the help of $f$.
 Since $f*g$ is a maximum in the Weihrauch lattice, we can consider $f*g$ as some fixed representative of the corresponding degree.
 It is easy to see that $f\times g\leqW f*g$ holds.
-We can also define the {\em strong compositional product} by

-but we neither claim that it exists in general nor that it is a maximum.
 The compositional products were originally introduced in \cite{BGM12}.
-The implication $f\to g$ represents the weakest oracle which is needed in advance of $f$ in order to compute $g$ and it was introduced in \cite{BP14a}.
+The implication $f\to g$ represents the weakest oracle which is needed in advance of $f$ in order to compute $g$ and it was introduced in \cite{BP16}.